fedecremo/stage2019/README.md

 ## Off-Canvas_Menu
 This directory contains everything that is required to create the Off-Canvas Menu.
+It consists of:
+- Style CSS files;
-It consists of Style CSS files, JS and JQuery files and the actual HTML file.
+- JS and JQuery files;
+- the actual HTML file.
 This Menu has nothing to do with the project purpose; it just consists of the code that makes up a general menu.
 By changing some options and specifics it will be possible to adapt the Menu to the project requirements.

 Credits: https://www.yourinspirationweb.com/2014/10/15/come-realizzare-un-menu-a-comparsa-laterale-con-un-clic/

 ## All_Together
 This directory contains the webpage with all my works together.
-It consists of Style CSS files, JS and JQuery files, the actual HTML file and some Images.
+It consists of:
+- Style CSS files;
+- JS and JQuery files;
+- the actual HTML file;
+- some Images.

-## SLDS_Page
+## SLDS_Page.html
 Once I created an esthetically nice and coherent webpage I felt ready to face SLDS.
 SLDS stands for Salesforce Lightning Design System.
 It is a service that provides a number of CSS and JS files that users can employ to create webpages with Salesforce-like style.